JavierDiezSierra/urbanmask/README.md

     - tasmin: Minimum temperature.
     - tasmax: Maximum temperature.
+    - tas: Mean air temperature (can be hourly or daily depending on the dataset).

 3. **urban_area_selection.ipynb Notebook**: This Jupyter Notebook allows users to explore urban vs. rural areas for different cities and analyze the UHI effect in those areas.

+4. **Paris.ipynb Notebook**: A practical case study applying the UHI and urban area selection algorithms to the city of Paris.
+It demonstrates the behavior of the methodology across different spatial resolutions (25 km, 12 km, and 3 km), providing insights into the resolution sensitivity of UHI detection.

 ## Algorithm description